christopherkenny/divseg/README.md

 ## Example

-The basic workflow relies on a `tibble` or `sf tibble` where each row represents a geography and has columns that represent some form of population data.
+The basic workflow relies on a `tibble` where each row represents a geography and has columns that represent some form of population data.

 ``` r